-Please note the next intake of the MSc is for 2021/23 with application expected to be open in January 2021.
-The information below describe the course for 2019/21 cohort only.
-Please revisit this page for detailed information for 2021/23 in September 2020.
+Please note the next intake of the MSc is for 2021-23 with application expected to be open in January 2021.
+The information below describe the course for 2019-21 cohort only.
+Please revisit this page for detailed information for 2021-23 after October 2020.

 The MSc is a part-time course and has one or two day-long teaching sessions per month and weekly four-hour clinic placement.
 There are supervision clinics located in various parts of northern England, currently in Leeds, Bradford, Hull, Runcorn, Sheffield, Middlesbrough, Newcastle, and Wakefield.
 This means students can do the most significant amount of work closer to their own area.
 Clinic locations for 2021/2023 cohort will be confirmed in Summer 2021.